Occupational therapists assess and treat people who have limited ability to carry out everyday activities because of illness, injury or circumstance.

 Progression and specialisations

-Occupational therapists may progress into working in management, teaching or research roles, or move into contract work as a workplace occupational health and safety adviser.
+Occupational therapists may progress to work in management, teaching or research roles, or move into contract work as a workplace occupational health and safety adviser.

 Occupational therapists can specialise in a specific area of health therapy, such as: